-Math 351, Fall 2007, Projects Numerical Analysis I, Prof. Bownik
+Math 351, Fall 2013, Projects Numerical Analysis I, Prof. Bownik

-Instructions: 20% of your grade will come from a programming or research project due on the last day of classes, Friday, November 30.
+Instructions: 20% of your grade will come from a programming or research project due on the last day of classes.
 You can work individually or in teams of two.
 If working with another student, you should turn in a single project for both of you.
-You should decide on a topic within a week and then discuss with me either in person or by e-mail.
+You should decide on a topic by the middle of the term and then discuss with me either in person or by e-mail.
 I recommend that you turn in a rough draft before or immediately after Thanksgiving break in order to receive a feedback.